TheresaLui/SelfHelpContent_v2/articles/microsoft.datashare/datashare-create-datashareaccount.md

  	This applies if you are facing any of these error messages during data share account creation:
 		* Error: Operation returned an invalid status code BadRequest
-		* Error: AuthorizationFailed
+		* Error: Authorization Failed
-		* Error: role assignment to storage account - Caller does not have write privileges on resource: [subscriptions/]
+		* Error: Role assignment to storage account - Caller does not have write privileges on resource: [subscriptions/]

 	If you receive any of the above errors when creating a new data share or receiving a new data share, it is because there are insufficient permissions to the storage account.
 The permission required is Microsoft.Authorization/role assignments/write, which exists in the storage owner role or can be assigned to a custom role.
 Even if you created the Storage account, it does NOT automatically make you the owner of the storage account.
 Follow these steps to grant yourself owner of the storage account.
 Alternatively, a custom role can be created with this permission that you can add yourself in to.
 		1. Navigate to Storage account in Azure portal